08 Sun Salutations - Moving Mediation to invite balance and surrender into our lives

 This will be a celebration practice for the summer solstice for us to get in tune with nature and give thanks and appreciation for the natural cycles that bring us the beauty and wonder of the changing seasons.

 It’s amazing how people are connecting live online, in real-time with zoom and FB, etc .
-And it’s really profound the potential changes that can happen when a group joins together like this.
-These virtual group gatherings generate positive energy to help relieve the global crisis, disharmony, and suffering that is currently going on in the world.
-This time as we all continue to navigate through these unusual times our practice to bring in balance and acceptance will be a benefit and service for all Being.
-This is something positive that we can do for ourselves and others.
+And really profound is the potential for change that can happen when a group joins together like this.
+These virtual group gatherings generate positive energy to help relieve the global crisis, disharmony, and suffering that exists in the world.
+As we continue to navigate through these unusual times our practice supports more harmony, balance and peace.
+It is something positive that we can do for ourselves and for others.

 This event will take place online with zoom. please REGISTER HERE